benasher44/benasher.co/_posts/2020-08-16-kotlin-ios-ergonomics.md

 }
 {% endhighlight %}

-This example highlights some idiomitic Kotlin that allows you to write idiomatic-looking Swift.
+This example highlights some idiomatic Kotlin that allows you to write idiomatic-looking Swift.
 It's impressive.
 However, this example has a secret.
 It also highlights many of the areas where Kotlin/Native interop with iOS has room for improvement.
 With Kotlin 1.4.0 out the door, I hope now is a good time to raise these issues.
 Fixing them would take the sell to iOS teams to the next level, at least in terms of having excellent interop.
 I'll discuss the issues in increasing in order of how long it took our team to notice and bump into them.

 ### Exhaustive Enums